-In my early years with the Course, this was a confusing notion to me.
-I believed that I was the way I was because of – take your pick – the church in which I was raised, the family culture in which I was raised, what my parents did and did not do, being raised in the country and not a city, because I went to this college instead of that one, and followed this guru instead of that one, and did this kind of therapy instead of that kind, and employed this kind of self-abuse and then this kind of recovery and then followed this new age trend and then that meditation practice . . . on and on and on.
+This can be a difficult idea to wrap one’s brain around.
+For example, for a long time I believed that I was the way I was because of – take your pick – the church in which I was raised, the family culture in which I was raised, what my parents did and did not do, being raised in the country and not a city, because I went to this college instead of that one, followed this guru instead of that one, did this kind of therapy instead of that kind, and employed this kind of self-abuse and then this kind of recovery and then followed this New Age trend and then that meditation practice . . . on and on and on.

-I sometimes think that all the Course really wants to do is clear the emotional and spiritual detritus so that we can see clearly the choice before us: salvation or separation.
+A Course in Miracles is less complex than folks sometimes make it.
+It simply aims to clear away emotional and spiritual detritus so that we can see clearly the choice before us: salvation or separation.
 Both are in our mind.
 Both can be chosen.
-One brings us all the peace and love and harmony we desire and then some and the other keeps us fragmented and unhappy.
+One brings us all the peace and love and harmony we desire and the other keeps us fragmented and unhappy.
 It shouldn’t be hard!
 And yet it is.
-So the Course gently and patiently – but insistently, if we are being attentive – undoes the blocks.
+So the course gently and patiently – but insistently, if we are attentive – undoes the blocks.
 One day follows another and we find ourselves choosing love with more ease and regularity.
 We recognize the ego for the sly destructive power that it is.
 We listen harder for the voice of the Holy Spirit.
 We turn to Jesus for help.
 And we perceive God more and more clearly as what we are right now, in this moment.

 Our shared happiness and unity are predicated on these two decisions.
 We are making one or the other all the time.
 The sooner we see this – and exercise our power of choice – the better.

 Thank you for clarifying this confusion within me.
 While I’m an early pupil of the ACIM ,what I noticed since my introduction to this work is the great upheaval of the two battling forces and let me tell you it’s never been this intense.

 By demystifying this concept I can accept it within my Consciousness